AiltonOliveir/ECC-33/README.md

 # ECC-33 Propagation Model
-This script is for the purpose of evaluating the subject of mobile networks at the Federal University of Pará - 2021
+This script is for purposes of evaluative activity related to the subject of mobile networks at the Federal University of Pará - 2021

-To run the code, use the below command in a terminal
+To run the code, use the below command in a terminal:
 ```bash
 #for medium city
 python3 ecc-33.py -m medium